 - *For Craft’s Sake – soapboxes, wood crates, shrink sleeves for soap

 - GBE Packaging – shipping boxes, mailers, peanuts, padding, fillers, shipping labels, etc.

-- *Got Print – custom printed marketing collateral (business cards, postcards, fliers, etc.)
+- *Got Print – custom printed marketing collateral (business cards, postcards, flyers, etc.)

 - Jam Paper & Envelope – envelopes, mailers, paper, labels, gift bags, tissue paper, ribbon, shred tissue, elastic ties, colorful packing tape, gift boxes

-- JC Danczak – variety of bags, corrugated cartons, envelopes, chipboard cartons, stretch film, shrink wrap, gift packaging, retail packaging, loose fill, papers & wraps
+- JC Danczak – a variety of bags, corrugated cartons, envelopes, chipboard cartons, stretch film, shrink wrap, gift packaging, retail packaging, loose-fill, papers & wraps

 - Leapin’ Lizard Labels – custom labels & stickers

 - Lightning Labels – custom labels & stickers